ozontech/SUINavigation/README.md

 ### Many Views Snapshot files

 This way store many files with name of a View which find from tree transition nodes.
 Format you can found [on this snapshot directory](/Example/NavigationExample/NavigationExampleTests/__Snapshots__/NodesTests/testItemsSnapshot).
+This way is based on one Tree node, use `NavigationNodeTestItem`'s which created by `NavigationNode`.
 First run of the test to create snapshot files, next run compare all files in this directory with current navigation nodes.
 If you wan to update all files just delete [this snapshot directory](/Example/NavigationExample/NavigationExampleTests/__Snapshots__/NodesTests/testItemsSnapshot) and run again.
 Example how you can organize: